Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 If you have questions or you would like the assistance of one of the procurement buyers, please send a note to firstname.lastname@example.org.

 Capital construction projects at Virginia Tech continue to advance forward.
-The Facilities Department is actively working with contracting partners to ensure the utmost safety and well-being of campus worksites and on-site employees.
-Facilities teams are working onsite in a reduced capacity to ensure integrity and safety of projects – including University Building Official, Permitting, and Procurement.
+The division is actively working with contracting partners to ensure the utmost safety and well-being of campus worksites and on-site employees.
+Teams are working onsite in a reduced capacity to ensure integrity and safety of projects – including University Building Official, Permitting, and Procurement.
 Construction projects in the design and procurement phases continue to move forward but are being monitored closely for potential shifts due to ‘new normal’ conditions.

 Campus units are currently being asked to prioritize discretionary funding – this includes the potential of not pursuing planned departmentally initiated and funded renovation and modification projects.

 Yes.
-The Facilities and Procurement Departments are actively working with contracting teams to ensure the utmost safety and well-being of campus worksites and on-site employees.
+Teams from the division and Virginia Tech Procurement are actively working with contracting teams to ensure the utmost safety and well-being of campus worksites and on-site employees.

-Have an additional question for the Facilities Department?
-Please contact the department at 540-231-4300 or firstname.lastname@example.org.
+Have an additional question for the Division of Campus Planning, Infrastructure, and Facilities?
+Please contact the division at 540-231-4300 or email@example.com.